MarianoVilla/IotaMamWraper/README.md

             //Same here, it'll use the second one, since it's the first valid/usable node. conn = new IotaMamConnection("SomeInvalidaAddress", "https://nodes.devnet.iota.org:443");

-            //There are also a few extra overloads for the constructor, so you can set the type of channel, the timeout and so.
+            //There are also a few extra overloads for the constructor, so you can set the type of channel, the timeout, the seed.

             **//Writting.**
             //